 The Race Project: Jim Buchy and Carl Ruby

+This edition of The Race Project is a conversation between two white men, Jim Buchy and Carl Ruby, who talk about their experiences surrounding race and their opinions on immigration.

-DISCLAIMER: The Views expressed on the Race Project Series do not and may not necessarily reflect the views and opinions of the staff, management and employees of 91.3 WYSO FM and Miami Vally Public Media Inc.
+The views expressed in The Race Project do not necessarily reflect the views and opinions of the staff, management and employees of 91.3 WYSO FM and Miami Vally Public Media, Inc.

 Jim Buchy: I'm Jim Buchy.
 I'm a native of Greenville, Ohio.
 I'm white.
 I served 12 terms total in the Ohio House of Representatives.
 I was assistant director of the Ohio Department of Agriculture.
 And I eat, sleep and drink agriculture.
 I'm so passionate about agriculture.
 My big passion right now is agriculture education, 4-H and FFA.
 And I've working with Central State University.
 I'm working in cities establishing 4-H and FFA in schools and creating clubs and working with good local people to see what we can do to educate our children so they can become productive and successful in their lives.
 And AG education is a big vehicle to get there.